-This magnolia appears in a whorl-like clusters at the stem tips, purportedly resembling the spokes of an umbrella.
 It is a small, often multi-trunked tree that typically grows 30′ tall, but may rise to as much as 45′ tall.
-It has bowl shaped creamy white flowers that bloom in spring shortly after the leaves emerge.
+It has bowl-shaped, creamy white flowers that bloom in spring shortly after the leaves emerge.
 The flowers are then followed by cone-like pink fruits that ripe in the fall.
-The leaves are large ovate to oblong, shiny green.
+The leaves are large, oblong, and shiny.

 |Botanical Name||Magnolia tripetala|

 |Height and Spread||15-30ft x 15-30ft (4.5-9m x 4.5-9m)|

 |Attracts Wildlife||Provides Food for Birds, Attracts Pollinators,|

 |Additional Information||Native to US Midwest.|